Linear maps in minimal free resolutions of Stanley-Reisner rings: Introduction

 This article is structured as follows.
-In \Cref{sec:prelim} we set up several notational conventions.
-Then, in \Cref{sec:ld} we study the linearity defect and prove \Cref{thm:complinI}.
-In the subsequent \Cref{sec:SR} we specialize our consideration to Stanley-Reisner rings.
-In particular, we prove \Cref{thm:main} and \Cref{prop:complin}.
-In the last section of this article, we ask several open questions and pose a conjecture.
+In \Cref{sec:prelim} we set up notational conventions and recall various preliminaries.
+In the subsequent \Cref{sec:SR} we prove our main result.
+In the last section, we ask several open questions and pose a conjecture.